lazychaser/laravel-nestedset/README.markdown

 key for you, since nodes are connected by `parent_id` attribute.
 When you hard delete the node, all of descendants are cascaded.

-In case when DBMS doesn't support foreign keys, descendants are removed manually.
+In case when DBMS doesn't support foreign keys, descendants are still removed.

+## TODO

+[*] Build up hierarchy from array;